marianobarrios/tls-channel/README.md

 TLS Channel is a library that implements a [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html) interface over a [TLS](https://tools.ietf.org/html/rfc5246) (Transport Layer Security) connection.
 It delegates all cryptographic operations to the standard Java TLS implementation, [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html), effectively hiding it behind an easy-to-use streaming API that allows JVM applications to be secured with minimal added complexity.

 In other words, it is a simple library that allows the programmer to implement TLS using the same standard socket API used for plaintext, much like OpenSSL does for C, but for Java.
-It fills a particularly painful missing feature of the standard library.
+It fills a particularly painful gap in the standard library.

 [![Build Status](https://github.com/marianobarrios/tls-channel/actions/workflows/main.yml/badge.svg)](https://github.com/marianobarrios/tls-channel/actions)